RPA Was Built for Clicks. The AP Inbox Requires Comprehension.

 Use Auxtri When

-The task involves vendor communication, inquiry response, statement reconciliation, or anything that requires reading unstructured content, looking up context, and composing a reply.
+The task involves healthcare AP inbox work: vendor inquiry response, statement reconciliation, vendor master change requests, or anything that requires reading unstructured content, looking up context, and composing a reply or change packet.
 If the input format varies, the required response depends on what the data says, and the work requires judgment rather than just execution, Auxtri is the right tool.

 Auxtri doesn't replace your invoice automation or ERP.
-It handles the vendor communication layer that those tools leave behind, including the statement reconciliation requests that pile up every month.
+It handles the AP inbox layer those tools leave behind: vendor inquiries, statement reconciliation requests that pile up every month, and the vendor master change requests that arrive by email and never make it to the ERP on their own.

 See How Auxtri Handles Real Vendor Emails and Statements